-To get screened for infectious mononucleosis (glandular fever).
+To get screened for/to diagnose infectious mononucleosis (glandular fever).

 A blood sample taken from a vein in your arm